location-iq/locationiq-objc-client/docs/OAIReverseApi.md

 NSNumber* lat = 17.24; // Latitude of the location to generate an address for.
 NSNumber* lon = 74.25; // Longitude of the location to generate an address for.
-NSString* format = json; // Format to geocode.
+NSString* format = "json"; // Format to geocode.
 Only JSON supported for SDKs NSNumber* normalizecity = 1; // Normalizes village to city level data to city NSNumber* addressdetails = 1; // Include a breakdown of the address into elements.
-Defaults to 1. (optional) (default to @1) NSString* acceptLanguage = en; // Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
+Defaults to 1. (optional) (default to @1) NSString* acceptLanguage = "en"; // Preferred language order for showing search results, overrides the value specified in the Accept-Language HTTP header.
 Defaults to en.
 To use native language for the response when available, use accept-language=native (optional)
 NSNumber* namedetails = 0; // Include a list of alternative names in the results.
 These may include language variants, references, operator and brand. (optional)
 NSNumber* extratags = 0; // Include additional information in the result if available, e.g. wikipedia link, opening hours. (optional)